beeware/lektor-i18n-plugin/README.md

 All translation files (`contents-*.po`) are then compiled and merged with the original `contents.lr` files to produce all the `contents-xx.lr` files in their respective directories.

 You must run `lektor build` once to generate the list of `contents-xx.po` files.
 After that, once a translation change is applied to a `contents-xx.po` file, the site must be built again for the changes to be applied to the associated `contents-xx.lr` file.
 This results in the changes being rendered on the site.

+### Plural Forms

+If you're using `{% pluralize %}` or `ngettext` or the like in your Jinja templates, make sure you fill in the plural forms in the PO headers manually, then make sure you have the correct number of `msgstr[x]`s.
+The plugin automatically fills `msgstr`s into the PO file of your source lanaguage (which msginit only does for English), but since it doesn't parse plural forms, care must be taken to ensure that there are proper plural form `msgstr`s in your source language PO file; in particular, for languages that does not simply use `msgstr[0]` as singular and
+`msgstr[1]` as plural, you must manually alter your PO file to have the correct plurals.
+Therefore, all such filled-in source-language plural PO entries that aren't in English are marked fuzzy, and the plural forms would need to be adjusted manually.

 ### Project file